Generative Engine Optimization is how brands earn citations in AI answers

 No free trial

 The strongest technical depth in the GEO segment.
-Founded by ex-Google Search and DeepMind engineers, with a published ACE engine paper benchmarking citation-accuracy academically.
+Co-founded by an ex-Google Search and DeepMind engineer, with the ACE Citation Engine as its technical centrepiece.
 Cost of that depth is a $295 entry tier and enterprise sales motion.

 Surfer SEO